sunrakerr/svm_predict/README.md

 # svm_predict
-*Code to predict Grade labels
+Code to predict Grade labels
-*use Test.py
+1>use Test.py
-*csv for predictions included
+2>csv for predictions included